huggsboson/excalidraw-box/README.md

 3. Under **"Application Scopes"**, ensure these are checked:
    - ✅ Read all files and folders stored in Box
    - ✅ Write all files and folders stored in Box
-4. Under **"Advanced Features"**, ensure these are enabled:
-   - ✅ Perform Actions as Users
 5. Click **"Save Changes"**

 ### 3. Get Your Credentials